ramonaharrison/ar-workshop/slides.md

 # Nodes

-Create a new function in `MainActivity`:
+Create a new function in `MainActivity`, and call it in your `addSphere` method:

 ```kotlin
     private fun addNodeToScene(anchor: Anchor, renderable: Renderable) {